 IPRC is proud to support UNC students in conducting cutting-edge injury and violence prevention research, including the Opioid Student Research Group.
 This group aims to add to the knowledge base of opioid overdose prevention research and engage students, faculty, and staff in collaborative research or practice work related to opioid overdose prevention.

-Anna E. Austin, IPRC doctoral student and research assistant, is a member of the Attorney General’s Collegiate Council on Opioid Misuse which is comprised of undergraduate and graduate students from colleges and universities across North Carolina.
+The IPRC’s graduate students have been active members of the Attorney General’s Collegiate Council on Opioid Misuse which is comprised of undergraduate and graduate students from colleges and universities across North Carolina.
 Using input from key stakeholders and subject matter experts, council members developed a toolkit of resources and strategies for students to use to address opioid misuse on their campuses, as well as in communities across North Carolina.
-Council members are conducting outreach activities to campuses across NC, including discussion panels about the NC Good Samaritan Law.
-The purpose of these panels is to bring together experts from diverse disciplines to engage in discussions with students regarding substance misuse broadly and opioid misuse more specifically.
-Discussions focus on the use of combined prevention, treatment, and enforcement strategies to address substance misuse.
+Council members conducted outreach activities to campuses across NC, including discussion panels about the NC Good Samaritan Law.
+The purpose of these panels was to bring together experts from diverse disciplines to engage in discussions with students regarding substance misuse broadly and opioid misuse more specifically.
+Discussions focused on the use of combined prevention, treatment, and enforcement strategies to address substance misuse.